 As for the third, final stage, Winix uses a True HEPA filter, promising to clean up to 99,97% of floating particles larger than 0,3 microns.
 This filter is the number one filter that elevates the air purifier’s performance to an outstanding level.

-Additionally, there is a PlasmaWave technology, in case you want your space to be extra clean.
+Additionally, there is PlasmaWave technology, in case you want your space to be extra clean.

-How long will the filters of your favorite air purifier last, mostly depends on how well you maintain it.
+How long will the filters of your favorite air purifier last mostly depends on how well you maintain them.
 Also, some of the manufacturer’s instructions are not to be disregarded.